Nysa (mythology)

 Hermes delivers Dionysus to the nymph Nysa, 400s BC, Archaeological Museum of Piraeus.

 In Greek mythology, the mountainous district of Nysa (Νῦσα), variously associated with Ethiopia, Libya, Boeotia, Thrace, India, or Arabia by Greek mythographers, was the traditional place where the rain nymphs, the Hyades, raised the infant god Dionysus, the "God of Nysa."
+Nysa is also the name of Macris, one the daughters of Aristaeus.

 Mythology

 Though the worship of Dionysus is sometimes presumed to have arrived in Mycenaean Greece from Asia Minor (where the Hittites called themselves "Nesi"), the various locations assigned to Nysa may simply be conventions to show that a romantically remote and mythical land was envisaged.
 The name Nysa may even be an invention to explain the god's name.
 Even Homer mentions the mountain Nyseion as the place where Dionysus grew up under the protection of the nymphs.
 Hesychius of Alexandria (5th century Byzantine lexicon) gives a list of the following locations proposed by ancient authors as the site of Mount Nysa: Arabia, Ethiopia, Egypt, Babylon, Erythraian Sea (the Red Sea), Thrace, Thessaly, Cilicia, India, Libya, Lydia, Macedonia, Naxos, around Pangaios (mythical island south of Arabia), Syria.
 On his return from Nysa to join his fellow Olympians, Dionysus brought the entheogen wine.

 According to Sir William Jones, "Meros is said by the Greeks to have been a mountain in India, on which their Dionysos was born, and that Meru, though it generally means the north pole in Indian geography, is also a mountain near the city of Naishada or Nysa, called by the Greek geographers Dionysopolis, and universally celebrated in the Sanskrit poems."